sclipman/EPI-ClusT/README.md

   **Required Parameters:**
   - A Newick formatted phylogenetic tree (.nwk)
   - Output Filename
-  - Genetic Distance Threshold
     - Note: When using the distance-free method this threshold is used as the upper bound of possible thresholds to compute.

   **Optional Parameters:**
+  - Genetic Distance Threshold
-  - 'Compute Best Distance Threshold' (when unchecked TransmissionCluster uses the specified threshold)
+    - Specify a threshold or select 'Compute Best Distance Threshold' (when unchecked TransmissionCluster uses the specified threshold)
   - Posterior/Bootstrap Support Threshold
-  - Pairwise Distance File (TransmissionCluster will generate an edge list to graph clusters when a distance file is provided.)
-    - *See documentation for details and formatting requirements.*
+  - Plot Pairwise Distance Histogram

 ## Dependencies